Aircraft Valuations

 Just because you approve a valuation quote, and even though you are normally the one paying for it, does not necessarily mean a third-party will accept it.

-Always verify how and from where the valuer derives their market intel'.
-It is never enough to just call oneself an aviation valuer, or base a valuation assessment purely on a generic global aviation price digest.
+Accurate valuations can only be based on solid market intel.
+It is never enough to just call oneself an aviation valuer, or base an assessment purely on a generic global aviation 'Bluebook' price digest.

 Normally a valuation practitioner's core business will be in aircraft sales and their valuation service is ancillary.

-Unlike land and property, aircraft sales transactions are not normally available on public record, therefore the business of aircraft sales is the only way a valuer can accurately determine where a particular market is actually trading, for a specific aircraft type.
+Unlike land and property, aircraft sale transactions are not normally made public record, therefore the business of tracking aircraft sales worldwide is the only way a valuer can accurately determine where a particular market is actually trading, for a specific aircraft type.